-A person working as a Production Director in Italy typically earns around 4,750 EUR per month.
+A person working as Production Director in Italy typically earns around 4,750 EUR.
 Salaries range from 2,190 EUR (lowest) to 7,550 EUR (highest).

-This is the average monthly salary including housing, transport, and other benefits.
-Production Director salaries vary drastically based on experience, skills, gender, or location.
+This is the average salary including housing, transport, and other benefits.
+Production Director salaries in Italy vary drastically based on experience, skills, gender, or location.
 Below you will find a detailed breakdown based on many different criteria.

 |0 - 2 Years|